SAVE WILLIAMSTOWN

 http://www.austlii.edu.au/au/legis/vic/consol_act/paea1987254/

-The minister will have an advisory committee report to him on what planning constraints will be set the “DPO - Development Plan Overlay” for the Former Port Phillip Woollen Mill Site and this will form the limits to which the developer can make their planning application. it will include matters to do with height, heritage and nearby industry.
+The minister had an advisory committee report and ignoring a lot of recommendaitons he prepared Planning Scheme Amendment C86 and DDO11 for the Former Port Phillip Woollen Mill Site and this will form the limits to which the developer can make their planning application.
+It is supposed to include matters to do with height, heritage and nearby industry but to date VCAT has largely ignored those constraints.

-The current status of the Terms of Reference of the Advisory Committee is that the Draft was sent to Hobsons Bay City Council for comment.
+The Terms of Reference of the Advisory Committee were very restricted with only Hobsons Bay City Council being asked to comment.
 No one else neither community nor stakeholders were consulted about the draft terms.
-The response by council can be dowloaded.
+The precluding any discussion of the zone made a farce of the hearings when a major hazard facility including fuel importation by ship was so close to the development.

 Hobsons Bay City Council Documents